sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - draft-getting-started-ai.md

    It looks like your prompt was successful at extracting the account activity.
 Great!

-## Publish the prompt and integrate
+## Publish the prompts and integrate

 To extract data from bank statements at scale in production,  publish the "config" containing your prompt.